armaan-pathan/fsds-genai-2025/07_Machine_Learning/README.md

 ## **Summary**

-The **07_machine_learning** folder represents a complete, structured journey through Machine Learning — from preprocessing and regression to classification, ensembles, and clustering.
+The **machine learning** folder represents a complete, structured journey through Machine Learning — from preprocessing and regression to classification, ensembles, and clustering.

 This section solidifies the practical and theoretical foundation necessary for all upcoming advanced AI learning, ensuring strong understanding before stepping into NLP, Deep Learning, and modern generative AI systems.